jitsk/OneFieldForm/README.md

 #Via xml

-Use this
+Use this in top level layout
 ```
 xmlns:formbox="http://schemas.android.com/apk/res-auto"
 ```

-Use this in xml file
+Use like this in xml file
 ```
 <com.android.onefieldform.FormBox
                 android:id="@+id/formbox"